corneliakramer/rock-paper-scissors/README.md

 # Rock-Paper-Scissors Game App

-A simple web app for playing rock-paper-scissors.
+This is a simple web application for playing a game of rock-paper-scissors.

 ## Description

-An in-depth paragraph about your project and overview of use.
+Two users can play a game of rock-paper-scissors by interacting with the application through a web browser.
+* Code language: Java 17
+* Application frameworks: Spring Boot and Thymeleaf
+* Build tool: Gradle
+* Test framework: JUnit and Mockito

 ## Getting Started